markop159/markop159.github.io/README.md

-# Markop159 test jekyll github-site #
+# My personal development blog hosted on github-site #

 <hr>

-This is currently created for testing purposses only and to learn new things.
+Blog about my hobby projects on GitHub.